-Qualified mortgages follow three basic tenets, as outlined by the Consumer Financial Protection Bureau (CFPB):
+Qualified mortgages follow three basic tenets, outlined by the Consumer Financial Protection Bureau (CFPB):

 1. Borrowers should be able to pay back their loans.

-2. A qualified mortgage will likely be easier for the borrower to understand.
+2. A qualified mortgage should be easier for the borrower to understand.

 3. The qualified mortgage should be a fair deal for the borrower.

-Limiting the amount of debt a borrower can take on can make them a safer bet for banks and less likely to default on their mortgage.
-Instead of granting a mortgage that’s possibly not affordable, keeping the loan within a reasonable DTI ensures a borrower is not borrowing more money than they can repay.
+For these loans, there is a limit on how much of a borrower’s eligible income can go toward debt.
+In general, total monthly debts cannot exceed 43% of a borrower’s gross monthly income, a percentage referred to as a debt-to-income ratio (DTI).
+Limiting the amount of debt a borrower can take on makes them a safer bet for banks and less likely to default on their mortgage.
+Keeping the loan within a reasonable DTI ensures that a borrower is not borrowing more money than they can repay.

-• Interest-only payments.
-Interest-only payments are payments made solely on the interest of the loan, with no money going toward the paying down the principal.
+• Interest-only payments: Interest-only payments are payments made solely on the interest of the loan, with no money going toward paying down the principal.
 When a borrower is only paying interest, they don’t make a dent in paying off the loan itself.

-• Negative amortization.
-Amortization means “paying off a loan with regular payments, so the amount goes down with each payment.”
-In the case of negative amortization, the borrower’s monthly payments don’t even cover the full interest due on the mortgage.
+• Negative amortization: With amortization, the amount of the loan goes down with each regular payment, as is illustrated when using a mortgage calculator.
+In the case of negative amortization, however, the borrower’s monthly payments don’t even cover the full interest due on the mortgage.
 The unpaid interest then gets added to the outstanding mortgage total, so the amount owed actually increases over time.
 In some cases, depending upon market conditions, a borrower could end up owing more than the home is worth.

-• Balloon payments.
-These are large one-time payoffs due at the end of the introductory period of the loan, historically 5 or 7 years.
-These loans are fully amortizing during the full term and are unlikely to carry any sort of prepayment penalty.
+• Balloon payments: These are large, one-time payoffs due at the end of the introductory period of the loan, historically after five or seven years.

-Lenders also verify a borrower’s ability to repay the loan.
+Lastly, lenders must verify a borrower’s ability to repay the loan, so they’re not immediately scrambling to figure out how to lower mortgage payments.
 The ability-to-repay rule encompasses different aspects of a borrower’s financial history that a lender must review.
-The ability-to-pay rule means the lender is likely to review items such as:
+Specifically, a lender is likely to review items such as:

 • Credit history